An Introduction to Tax Deductions, Retirement, and Retirement Planning

 The Standard Deduction

-The Tax Cuts and Jobs Act (TCJA) more or less doubled standard deductions for all filing statuses when it went into effect in January 2018, and taxpayers age 65 or older get an additional amount over and above what everyone else is entitled to claim:
+The Tax Cuts and Jobs Act (TCJA) more or less doubled standard deductions for all filing statuses when it went into effect January 2018.
+Taxpayers age 65 or older get an additional amount over and above what everyone else is entitled to claim:

 - $1,600 extra if you're single or file as head of household